-A blood test is used to detect the presence of rheumatoid factor.
-The blood test is commonly ordered to diagnose rheumatoid arthritis.
+The presence of rheumatoid factor is detected by a blood test.
+The blood test is commonly ordered when rheumatoid arthritis is suspected.
 Rheumatoid factor is present in 80% of adults who have rheumatoid arthritis but there is a much lower prevalence in juvenile rheumatoid arthritis.
 The incidence of rheumatoid factor increases with duration of disease in rheumatoid arthritis: at 3 months the incidence is 33%, while at one year it is 75%.
-Up to 20% of rheumatoid arthritis patients remain negative for rheumatoid factor (also known as "seronegative rheumatoid arthritis") throughout the course of their disease.
+Up to 20% of rheumatoid arthritis patients remain negative for rheumatoid factor throughout the course of their disease.
+Patients with a negative rheumatoid factor test are classified as having seronegative rheumatoid arthritis.

 Other autoimmune diseases can also be positive for rheumatoid factor including: